v-finance/camelot/doc/sphinx/source/advanced/deployment.rst

 :Date: |today|

-After developing a Camelot application comes the need to deploy the application, eather at a central location or in a distributed setup.
+After developing a Camelot application comes the need to deploy the application, either at a central location or in a distributed setup.

 Building .egg files
 ===================